Hiring Process: Employee Selection From Finalists

 Towards the end of open job recruitment, hiring managers might find themselves faced with the decision of how to choose between similar job applicants.
-When there are multiple strong candidates vying for only one open position, employee selection can be a tough call.
+When multiple strong candidates are vying for only one open position, employee selection can be a tough call.
 What to consider regarding employee selection between two equally qualified applicants?

 1. Stay Neutral: Remaining unbiased in the hiring process is vital to making the best decision about employee selection for your company.
-Even if a candidate has strong connections within an organization, their skills and qualifications are what will enable them to perform their job.
+Even if a candidate has connections within an organization, their skills and qualifications are what will enable them to perform their job.
 Pre-interview, consider creating an interview screening guide with a related rating scale to remove potential bias or preference during the employee selection process.
 Use the same questions and ratings for each candidate for comparison.
-Post-interview, if you haven't used such an interview guide consider tactics like listing pros and cons or SWOT analysis for each finalist.
+Post-interview, if you haven't used such an interview guide, consider tactics like listing pros and cons or SWOT analysis for each finalist.
 Solicit feedback from others in the interview process aligning the feedback to your specific criteria.
-Avoid generalities as to which candidate is more likeable.
+Avoid generalities as to which candidate is more likable.
 When faced with the cold facts who would you choose?

 Determining who the strongest final candidate is can be a tough decision.
 Remaining consistent and unbiased will assist in the decision regarding employee selection.
-The right hire can make a strong difference in the right company; choose wisely!
+The right hire can make a big difference in the right company; choose wisely!